 Tyler's current work explores the link between early adversity and later well-being using social contextual, longitudinal, clinical, and neuroimaging approaches.
 Her dissertation aims to parse the unique effects of qualitatively different adverse experiences, such as child neglect and exposure to intimate partner violence, on emotion- and reward-related brain development and risk of later depression and anxiety.

-My current project examines how lifetime experiences with racial discrimination, a form of chronic stress, alter brain development and function in Black youth.
-I am hypothesizing that these brain disruptions support the emergence of depressive symptoms.
-However, because not everyone who experiences racial discrimination develops depressive symptoms, I am also interested in examining contextual protective factors.
-In particular, I am studying how youth's ethnic identity buffers the brain from these negative mental health outcomes.
+Jaime's current project examines how lifetime experiences with racial discrimination, a form of chronic stress, alter brain development and function in Black youth.
+He is hypothesizing that these brain disruptions support the emergence of depressive symptoms.
+However, because not everyone who experiences racial discrimination develops depressive symptoms, he is also interested in examining contextual protective factors.
+In particular, Jaime is studying how youth's ethnic identity buffers the brain from these negative mental health outcomes.

 Leigh is interested in studying structural and functional neural connectivity related to emotion and reward processing in adolescents.
 She is also interested in understanding how contextual factors, such as childhood exposure to poverty, affects the development of neural connectivity.

 Julianna graduated from Smith College in 2018 with a Major in Psychology and a Minor in Applied Statistics.
 She is interested in studying facial expressions in clinical settings, how facial expressivity varies among diagnostic groups, and how non-verbal behavior can inform the treatment process.
 She is also interested in dyadic data analysis.

 Sydney is a pre-medical student studying Biopsychology, Cognition, and Neuroscience at the University of Michigan.
 She is also pursuing a minor in Spanish and is interested in researching how stress and adverse experiences affect brain development and function over time.